-Leatherman understands what their market, they know what their customers want, and they provide it.
+Leatherman understands their market, they know what their customers want, and they provide it.
 How many companies exist nowadays with that kind of dedication and focus?
 If you’re looking for just about the best multi tools available, whatever your budget, you can’t go wrong with a Leatherman.

 Gerber and Leatherman are both excellent multi tool brands that produce high quality tools.
 For casual use you’d be fine with either a Gerber or a Leatherman.
 If you’re looking for the best multi tools money can buy, we think you should go Leatherman.
 Gerber makes some fine tools but Leatherman invented the multi tool.
 It’s what they do, and they do it well.